pteromys/dook/README.md

 - [symbex](https://github.com/simonw/symbex): find a definition in python, plus some other operating modes; aimed at [slicing/splicing code as input/output to an LLM](https://simonwillison.net/2023/Jun/18/symbex/).
 - [cq](https://github.com/newlinedotco/cq): jq-but-for-code, using a more powerful code query syntax, also powered by tree-sitter.
+- [ast-grep](https://ast-grep.github.io/), and [comby](https://comby.dev/): syntax-aware find-and-replace (so query language supports some form of captures)
+- [mogglo](https://langston-barrett.github.io/mogglo/): lua-scriptable code search and transformation
 - [`git grep -W 'def your_function_name\('`](https://git-scm.com/docs/git-grep) (or a language-specific analogue) is often good enough in [a bunch of languages](https://git-scm.com/docs/gitattributes#_defining_a_custom_hunk_header).
 - [searching directly on GitHub](https://docs.github.com/en/repositories/working-with-files/using-files/navigating-code-on-github#precise-and-search-based-navigation), powered by [stack graphs](https://docs.rs/stack-graphs/latest/stack_graphs/graph/index.html)

+## Goals vs non-goals

+- Find definitions.
+- Show enough context to answer the usual questions that motivate looking up a definition.
+- Minimize user inputs:
+  - Amount of thinking the user needs to do before typing the first invocation
+  - Amount of output the user needs to read or scroll past to see what they wanted
+  - Number of invocations
+  - Amount of typing to make each invocation
+- Balance responsiveness and thoroughness: explicitly, return results before the user thinks of a follow-up query.
+- Sacrifice consistency and machine readability if necessary to improve chances of showing relevant context.
+(If you want machine-predictable output, use `cq` instead.)
+- Sacrifice disk and RAM footprint for accuracy and my own development time—tree-sitter parsers are maybe 2 megs each on disk, and the codebase you're searching is probably larger.
+But do try to keep RAM usage an order of magnitude or so smaller than the IDE you're probably procrastinating opening.

 ## Possible future work